holycrap872/ucls-ml-ai/CourseMaterial/problem_sets/03_data_structures_wheaties_unstructured.md

     non-repeated character in the string.
     - Hint: use a function you created for an earlier problem in this sheet
     - For example: `"good gosh" -> "d"`
-18. Create a function that takes a list as an input and then returns a boolean of whether there are duplicates in the list.
+18. Create a function that takes a list of integers as an input and then returns a boolean of whether there are duplicates in the list.
     - For example: `[5, 6, 7, 4, 5] -> True`
 19. Create a function that takes a list of strings as an input and returns a list containing the reverse of each string.